Drug Evaluation Committee 2009-28 Necessity of Review by Clinical Trial Review Committee in accordance with Change of SMO

 Question 2

 In GCP Article 32, Paragraph 1, one of the review documents by the Clinical Trial Review Committee is stipulated as GCP Article 10, Paragraph 1, Item 6, "Document explaining the burden of costs of the clinical trial," but this document is not subject to review by the Clinical Trial Review Committee because it is considered as a document regarding payment (if any) to subjects in GCP Article 32, Paragraph 1/2, Guidance 2(1)<6>.
-However, the same document is defined as a document regarding payment to subjects (if any) in Article 32, Paragraph 1/Section 2 Guidance 2 (1) <6> of the GCP.
+However, the same document is defined as a document regarding payment to subjects (if any) in Article 32, Paragraph 1/2, Guidance 2 (1), <6> of the GCP.
 However, if the Clinical Trial Review Committee deems it necessary as described in GCP Article 32, Paragraph 1/Section 2 Guidance 11, it is subject to review.

-Reason for revision of opinion
+Reason for revision

 Share this page